Unicorn Ethical Income Fund

 Invests mostly in small or mid cap companies / assets

-Find funds that have SRI strategies and focus their investment stock selection on small or mid cap companies. (e.g. below circa £10bn) Impact Methodologies
+Has SRI strategies which focus their investment stock selection on small or mid cap companies / assets. (e.g. below circa £10bn)

 Aim to deliver positive impacts through engagement